m4pol/fatebot/README.md

 		?xmas    <srcIP> <dstIP> <port> <size>		Flood TCP packets by using all of TCP Flags to target server.
 		?vse 	 <srcIP> <dstIP>			Flood TSource Engine Query request to the target game server that used valve source engine.
 		?fms 	 <srcIP> <dstIP>			Flood query payload to a FiveM game server(They use to host GTAV i guess, i'm only playing Hell let loose and War thunder, lol).
-		?ipsec 	 <srcIP> <dstIP>			Flood payload to consume a targeted victim VPN server resources in order to bring a DoS state to a VPN service.
+		?ipsec 	 <srcIP> <dstIP>			Flood payload to to overwhelm system resources of VPN service and make IPSec VPN connections being affected.

 	?scan 	 <modes> <ftp>				Scan SSH port on the network, Brute-Force attack to the target and load the payload by "wget".